CS-205-S21/lab-1b/README.md

 ## Add your public key to your GitHub account
 First, you will need to add your ssh key (id_rsa.pub) to your GitHub account.
 GitHub provides a handy set of instructions for completing this step.
-Follow along [here](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
+Follow along [here](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+Make sure you are adding your key to the GitHub account you are using for this class and not another personal account.

 ## Testing your configuration
 Now let's test to see if GitHub recognizes your ssh key.
 Run the following command from your local terminal: